What is a foot orthotic and what does it do?

 A podiatrist will only prescribe foot orthotics after a comprehensive biomechanical assessment.

-Prescription foot orthotics are custom made to accurately fit your foot and treat your foot or lower limb condition using digital cad/cam technology.
-The Foot Group uses laser to scan the foot.
-The image generated is then sent to a digital orthotic laboratory which manufactures the prescription foot orthotics to create the perfect shape for your foot, maximising comfort and functionality.
+Prescription foot orthotics are custom made to accurately fit your foot and treat your foot or lower limb condition using digital CAD/CAM technology.
+At The Foot Group we use a laser to scan the foot.
+The image generated is used to manufacture the prescription foot orthotics to create the perfect shape for your foot, maximising comfort and functionality.

 - Site of injury or problem